eth-protocol-fellows/protocol-studies/docs/wiki/Cryptography/elliptic-curve-cryptography.md

 ## Wrapping up

-Just like Alice, every account on the Ethereum blockchain uses ECDSA to sign transactions.
+Just like Alice, every account on the Ethereum uses ECDSA to sign transactions.
 However, ECC in Ethereum involves additional security considerations.
-While the core principles remain the same, we use secure hash functions like keccak256 and much larger prime field, boasting 78 digits - $2^{256}-2^{32}-977$.
+While the core principles remain the same, we use secure hash functions like keccak256 and much larger prime field, boasting 78 digits: $2^{256}-2^{32}-977$.

 This discussion is a preliminary treatment of Elliptic Curve Cryptography.
-For a nuanced understanding, consider checking out the resources below.
+For a nuanced understanding, consider the resources below.

 And finally: **never roll your own crypto!** Use trusted libraries and protocols to protect your data and transactions.